sampladoc/oneIfStatement/README.md

 ##How to run

-1. Download and upload into a functioning with php installed.
+1. Download and upload into a functioning server with php installed.
 2. Navigate to file location in browser for both the javascript and php exmaples to see results.

 ##Explanation of test